 The Board of Managers adopts an annual budget for the General and Management Planning fund of the District on an annual basis.
 During the budget year, supplemental appropriations and deletions are or may be authorized by the Board.
-There were amendments to the budget during 2016.
+There were amendments to the budget during 2020.
 The modified accrual basis of accounting is used by the District for budgeting data.
 All appropriations end with the fiscal year for which they were made.

 The District monitors budget performance on the fund basis.
-All amounts over budget have been approved by the Board through the disbursement process.